Brian George

-Brian George (born 27 July 1952) is a British actor.
-He is known for his roles as Pakistani restaurateur Babu Bhatt in Seinfeld (1989–1998), the Indian gynecologist father of Raj Koothrappali in The Big Bang Theory (2007–2019), the voice of Chutney in Father of the Pride (2004–2005), and spiritual guide Guru Pathik in Avatar: The Last Airbender (2005–2008).
+Brian George (born 1 July 1952) is a British actor.

 Early life

-George was born on 27 July 1952 in Nahariya, Israel, to Mizrahi Jewish parents of Indian and Iraqi descent, who immigrated to Israel.
-His father was born in Iraq and grew up in Bombay, India, in a multi-religious family, with his half-sister being Muslim.
+George was born on 27 July 1952 in Nahariya, Israel, to Mizrahi Jewish parents of Indian-Jewish and Iraqi-Jewish descent, who immigrated to Israel.
+His father was born in Iraq and grew up in Mumbai, India, in a multi-religious family, with his half-sister being Muslim.
 His mother was born in India.
-A year after his birth, the family moved from Israel to London and then, in 1966, to Toronto, Canada.
-George is the youngest of four siblings.
+A year after his birth, the family moved from Israel to London and then, in 1966, to Toronto, Ontario, Canada.

-George attended an all-boys school in London, but made the switch to a public co-ed high school when the family moved to Toronto.
+The youngest of four siblings, George attended an all-boys school in London and then a public co-ed high school when the family moved to Toronto.
 He attended the University of Toronto, where he was active in theatre productions.
 He left before graduation and formed a theatre group.
 When it failed to succeed, he moved on to join The Second City, where he trained with John Candy, among others.